dydxprotocol/solo/docs/api.md

 Please Note:

-* There is a limit of 50 active orders on each book per-side.
-If you exceed this limit, your request will return `400` and will not be added to the book.
+* Your request will return `201`, but the new order itself will still have a status of `PENDING` until it is processed by our internal matching engine.
+The canceled order will also not be canceled until processed by our internal matching engine.

-* Your request will return `201`, but the order itself will still have a status of `PENDING` until it is processed by our internal matching engine.
+* The response will have a status of `201` as long as the order already existed and the signature is valid (even if the order is already unfillable for any reason).
+For example, if a user tries to make the same replace order twice, then `201` will be returned both times.
+For another example, replacing a fully-filled order will return `201` but will NOT update the status of the order from `FILLED` to `REPLACED`.
+Therefore, receiving a `201` status does not necessarily mean that the order was replaced.

 Headers:
 ```